nikhil2004nk/fitpreeti-yog-backend/frontend-integration-docs/reviews_integration.md

 ## 8. Delete Review

 Delete a review.
 Users can only delete their own reviews.
 Admins can delete any review.

+**Note:** When a review is deleted (marked as unapproved), if it was previously approved, the associated trainer's rating and review count are automatically recalculated to exclude that review.

 ### Endpoint
 ```